Margo Price Sings About The Heartache And Beauty Of Small-Town America

 This one is - this one might be my favorite.

 (Singing) Now, the bed is hard, and the room is cold.
 My cellmate's got a cough.
 She takes her meds and sleeps all day, got six more weeks till she's off.
 She said she beat her boyfriend up while high on crack cocaine.
-Now she sits and watches her young life go down the drain because she's just a weekender in the Davidson County jail.
-And her old man ain't got the cash to even cover bail.
-Should've listened to her mama, maybe her quit her life of sin before she went backsliding again.
+Now she sits and watches her young life go down the drain because she's just a weekender in the Davidson County jail, and her old man ain't got the cash to even go her bail.
+She should've listened to her mama, maybe her quit her life of sin before she went backsliding again.

-GROSS: Aw (ph), thanks for singing that.
-That song, "Weekender," is on Margo Price's first album, which is called "Midwest Farmer's Daughter."
-Her new album is called "All American Made."
-I was wondering if you'd like to maybe preview a new song for us that you have not yet recorded.

-PRICE: Yes, I would love to.
-This is a song that I wrote just pretty recently here.
-And it's kind of about a - seeing the billboard on the side of the road that says 1-800-JESUS.
-And you want to call him because you've got to ask him questions.
-But, you know, you don't know if he's actually going to answer because sometimes it feels like you're talking to no one when things are going wrong.
-So here it is, hello, operator, 1-800-JESUS.

 PRICE: Yes, thank you.